Top 11 chocolate myths

 Both the Mayans and Aztecs believed the cacao bean had magical and divine attributes, appropriate for service in even the most sacred rituals of birth, marriage and death.
 By the 17th century, chocolate in drinking form was a fashionable quaff for the European elite, who believed it to have nutritious, medicinal and aphrodisiac properties.
 It’s been said that Casanova was especially enamored by its charms.

 And the love affair has yet to wane.
-Chocolate manufacturing is a more than $11 billion industry in the United States alone, and the average American eats at least half a pound of the confectionery every month.
+The chocolate market is a more than $17 billion industry in the United States alone, and the average American eats at least half a pound of the confectionery every month.

 But chocolate is a funny thing.
 In recent years it has become the darling of nutritionists as health benefit after health benefit has been revealed — most notably that it lowers the risk of stroke and heart attacks.
-And a new study in Denmark shows that eating a small amount of chocolate every week or two lowers the risk of atrial fibrillation, an irregular heart rhythm.
+And a study in Denmark published in BMJ Heart shows that eating a small amount of chocolate every week or two lowers the risk of atrial fibrillation, an irregular heart rhythm.
 Yet, it’s long been the character actor bad guy in any number of scenarios, including acne, weight gain and high cholesterol.

 But is chocolate’s bad reputation warranted?
 Should we embrace it as a miracle food, or shun it as a deleterious delight?
 Here's the dope on chocolate's most notorious myths.